devutkarsh/blog.github.io/content/post/shift-left-sre-agent-gcp.md

 ---
 ![sre](assets/images/tech/sre-ai-agent-gcp.jpg)

-In modern platform engineering, the bottleneck is rarely the technology itself—it is the human time required to triage repetitive infrastructure tickets.
+In modern platform engineering, the bottleneck is rarely the technology itself.
+It is the human time required to triage repetitive infrastructure tickets.
 When a developer opens a ticket for a crashing pod or a latency spike, they often wait hours for an initial response.

 This article details a solution built on Google Cloud that shifts these Level 1 diagnostics to an AI Agent.
 By automating the first layer of analysis, we reduce Turnaround Time (TAT) from hours to seconds and free up the platform team for high-value architectural work.